NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/bacnet/bacnet-master/bacnet-master.md

 1. Open the network you added by **right-click** Open
 2. Click on the Add ![add-button.png](../../../img/apps/add-button.png)
-3. Enter the details required
+3. Enter the details required like Name, Object ID, Object Type etc.
-4. To save hit the submit button
+4. To save, hit the `save` button.

 ## BACnet Network Device Discovery (BACnet Who Is)